 15 Years at XING: Reflections and a Farewell

 I have always loved XING as an employer; it was the best company I have worked for so far.
-It had an excellent culture, great people, a strong spirit, and high professionalism.
-Working at XING meant being at the forefront of technology.
-Regardless of the library, development pattern, database, or deployment method, we consistently used industry standards similar to those of major players like Google and Microsoft.
-While I was the top performer at my previous company, at XING, I collaborated with many individuals who were far more skilled than I am.
+It had a strong culture, great people, and high professionalism.
+Working at XING meant being close to the forefront of technology.
+We consistently used widely adopted industry standards.
+While I had been a top performer at my previous company, at XING I collaborated with many individuals whose skills I deeply admired.

 I thought it would be a good time to reflect on and remember the past 15 years.